Payment options: eDEP Online Filing - or - purchase decals

 - Who must notify?

 Any owner/operator, asbestos abatement contractor, or other entity performing asbestos abatement in the Commonwealth must notify of the intent to perform asbestos abatement.
-For DOS notification purposes, the asbestos abatement contractor is required to notify.
+For DLS notification purposes, the asbestos abatement contractor is required to notify.

 Is there a specific notification form?

 Yes.
 Notification must be made using MassDEP's "Asbestos Notification Form ANF-001" (also known as BWP AQ-04).
 Submission of the form satisfies the notification requirements of both MassDEP and DLS regulations.

 The Asbestos Notification Form and Instructions are available on MassDEP’s website at www.mass.gov/dep.

 How do I submit the Asbestos Notification Form?